naggie/dstask/README.md

 - Task listing won't break with long task text
 - `note` command -- edit a **full markdown note** for each task. **Checklists are useful here.**
 - `open` command -- **open URLs found in specified task** (including notes) in the browser
-- zsh/bash completion (including tags and projects in current context) for speed
+- zsh/bash completion (including tags and projects in current context) for speed; PowerShell completion on Windows
 - A single statically-linked binary
 - [import tool](doc/dstask-import.md) which can import GitHub issues or taskwarrior tasks.